 I get called out to a lockout in Arundel town centre where my new client has described a lockout involving his bike.
-Apparently he can’t get the locking chain off.
+Apparently, he can’t get the locking chain off.
 Sounds suspicious right?
 He was adamant that the bike was his and he would prove it… so I drove down to check it out.

-I was greeted by a very excited 30 something male who told me a story of his bike being stolen from Brisbane about 3 weeks ago.
+I was greeted by a very excited 30-something male who told me a story of his bike being stolen from Brisbane about 3 weeks ago.
 It was a pretty swish bike, $4500 new (wow!) and it had been stolen just before he was due to fly out on a business trip.
 He hadn’t even had time to report it to the Police before he left.
 He filed a report online from the airport and came back and reported it in person about 2 weeks later.

 Now here he was… somehow standing beside his stolen bike that he had miraculously found.
 Well… not quite miraculously unless you believe in the miracle of modern technology.

 Fitted into the chassis of the bike was a GPS tracker.
 It was done very discretely – there would be no way of telling it was there unless you cut the Chassis Open.
-He had then tracked his bike using his smart phone, with the device sending messages to another nearby users of the app, which bounced the message back to my new client.
+He had then tracked his bike using his smart phone, with the device sending messages to another nearby user of the app, which bounced the message back to my new client.

-But wait I hear you say… surely the gps battery was now flat after 3 weeks?
+But wait I hear you say… surely the GPS battery was now flat after 3 weeks?
 Nope.
 This little gadget came complete with a small generator that created enough power to run the GPS.
-I am not sure if it was somehow connected to the bikes wheels that turned the electric motor, or if it was motion driven when riding over rough terrain… either way apparently it worked perfectly and was all but undetectable to the rider.
+I am not sure if it was somehow connected to the bike’s wheels that turned the electric motor, or if it was motion driven when riding over rough terrain… either way apparently it worked perfectly and was all but undetectable to the rider.

 - My new friend showed me a copy of the receipt for the bike, and the Police report.